If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips to Make Pearls Shine Again

-• Wear them often.
-The moisture from your body helps keep pearls shiny.
+• Wear them often: The natural moisture from your skin actually helps keep pearls shiny and prevents them from drying out.

 Avoid This